Ben Williamson (Scottish footballer)

-Ben Williamson (born 7 August 2001) is a Scottish footballer, who plays as a midfielder for club Hamilton Academical.
+Ben Williamson (born 7 August 2001) is a Scottish footballer, who plays as a midfielder for club Oakley United.

 Career

 Rangers

 In January 2020, Williamson, a product of the Rangers youth system, signed a new contract with the club extending his stay until the summer of 2021.

 Arbroath (loan)

 On 13 January 2021, Williamson joined Arbroath in the Scottish Championship, after agreeing a one-year contract extension until 2022.
 Williamson made his professional debut three days later in a draw with Queen of the South.

 Loans to Livingston and Raith

 On 12 July 2021, Williamson signed a new two-year contract with Rangers and then moved to Livingston on a season-long loan.
 This loan was cut short in January 2022, and Williamson was immediately sent on loan to Scottish Championship side Raith Rovers for the remainder of the season.

 Dundee (loan)

 On 15 July 2022, Williamson signed an extension with Rangers which kept him at the club until 2024, and then joined Scottish Championship side Dundee on a season-long loan.
 He made his debut for the Dark Blues in an away win over Stranraer in the Scottish League Cup.
 Williamson scored his first goal for Dundee in a 3–0 win over league leaders Queen's Park on 28 January 2023.
 Williamson came on as a substitute and help seal a win on the final day of the league season over Queen's Park which clinched the Scottish Championship title for Dundee.